I. Introduction

 To better understand what drives the acceleration of climate-specific greenwashing over the past few years, we reviewed how the distribution of contributing sectors has changed.

-# Shifting breakdown of sectors linked to climate greenwashing
+# VI.
+Shifting breakdown of sectors linked to climate greenwashing

 Fig 3.
 Based on count of ESG risk incidents linked to Misleading communication surrounding Climate change, GHG emissions, and global pollution.
 2023 values reflect data from January to September at time of publication.